 Wendell Berry’s Imagination in Place is mostly a book about the lives of writers, including his own.
-Reading it recently, I was reminded of the visit I paid to him and his wife, Tanya, on their farm in Kentucky nearly two dozen years ago, when the relationship of writers to their place in the world was much on my mind.
+Reading it recently, I was reminded of the visit I paid to him and his wife, Tanya, on their farm in Kentucky years ago, when the relationship of writers to their place in the world was much on my mind.
 Here is my story of that visit, published first in Sierra magazine, November/December 1990.

 Wendell Berry lives in a part of Kentucky that does not appear to change.
 Narrow lanes wind through quiet valleys; hawks light on roadside trees.
 Cars seldom pass the white-gabled houses.
 To my casual eye, it all looked pretty much as it did 18 years ago when I last visited Lanes Landing Farm near the town of Port Royal.

 Since that first visit, I have taught in half a dozen universities and lived in half a dozen places.
 Berry, steady as the land around him, has stayed on with his wife, Tanya, in his steep-roofed house overlooking the Kentucky River, farming, writing essays, fiction, and poetry, and making occasional forays elsewhere to teach, lecture, or read from his work.

 He has remained there not by chance, or because he had nothing better to do, but because 25 years ago he made a deliberate choice.
 He wrote about that decision in one of his early essays, “The Long-Legged House,” the first piece I ever read by him.

 The long-legged house was a two-room cabin built by his grandmother’s bachelor brother back in the 1920s.
 As a young man, Berry often visited the house by the river.